Teacher and Musician in Baltimore, Maryland

 In a nutshell:

-Middle-aged mom, absent-minded professor, avocational musician, erstwhile DJ & webmaster, inveterate reader, indifferent homemaker, enthusiastic Sherlockian, would-be traveler, ecumenical Christian, uncloseted Democrat, sometime vegetarian.
+Middle-aged mom, absent-minded professor, avocational musician, inveterate reader, indifferent homemaker, would-be traveler, ecumenical Christian, uncloseted Democrat, sometime vegetarian.

-For going on 30 years now, I've taught philosophy to reluctant undergraduates at several colleges and universities in and around Baltimore, MD, the steadiest gig being 23 years as an adjunct at Stevenson University.
-My specialty is Logic, but I've also taught Intro, History of Ideas, Ethics, Aesthetics, and electives ranging from Feminism to Philosophy of Mind.
-My students are almost all majors in other disciplines, which lends a missionary flavor to the work.
+For 30 years, I've taught philosophy to reluctant undergrads at various colleges and universities near Baltimore, MD, my steadiest gig being 23 years as an adjunct at Stevenson University.
+Courses have included Logic, Intro., Ethics, Aesthetics, and assorted electives.
+Students are mostly majors in other disciplines, lending a missionary flavor to the work.

-In my copious free time, I've sung with symphony and community choruses, played piano in small ensembles, enjoyed a pair of seven-year stints as host of a weekly classical program on a local public radio station, and pursued Sherlock Holmes fandom to a fairly serious level.
+Along the way, I've sung with some serious choruses, played piano in various ensembles, hosted a weekly classical program on local public radio, and pursued Sherlock Holmes fandom among the most devoted.

 Oh, and raised three wonderful kids.

-During my first fifteen years as a netizen I went by "camillofan," offering myself as a go-to gir
+For my first 15 years as a netizen I went by "camillofan," offering myself as a go-to girl for info. in English about Giovanni Guareschi's wonderful Don Camillo stories.
+I'm still a major fan, but my current handle reflects other priorities.